yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

     - 11l.
 Once you have backed up the save files, press any button to return to the previous menu and then press `+` to return to the Homebrew Menu.
     - 11m.
 Select `Reboot to Payload` and then press `-` on your controller to return to the Hekate menu.
     - 11n.
 [Mount the SD card to your computer in Hekate](#mounting-the-microsd-card-to-your-computer-in-hekate) (steps 4a. to 4c.)
-    - 8t.
+    - 11o.
 Navigate to your SD card drive.
 Your save files will be located in the `switch/Checkpoint` folder.
+    - 11p.
+Follow the instructions in the [How do I add a Save to my Game](https://yuzu-emu.org/wiki/faq/#how-do-i-add-a-save-to-my-game) section of our [FAQ.](https://yuzu-emu.org/wiki/faq/)
-    - 8u.
+    - 11q.
 Once you're done transferring your save files, [safely eject the SD card drive in your computer and return to the Hekate Home menu.](#mounting-the-microsd-card-to-your-computer-in-hekate) (steps 5a. to 5b.)

-## Rebooting the Switch Back to its Normal State
+## Rebooting the Switch Back to its Original State

-12. If you're done following the sections you needed for yuzu, we will now reboot the Switch back to its normal state.
+12. If you're done following the sections you needed for yuzu, we will now reboot the Switch back to its original state.
     - 12a.
 From the Hekate Home Menu, tap on `Reboot`.
     - 12b.
 Tap on `OFW`.
     - 12c.
 Your Switch will now reboot into the original firmware.